s12chung/gostatic/README.md

 - `watchman` - A file diff watcher by Facebook to auto compile everything conveniently for development
 - `aws-cli` - Handles Amazon S3 Deployment

-First, Webpack compiles/optimizes all the assets (JS, CSS, images) in the `assets` folder (`make build-assets`).
+First, Webpack compiles/optimizes all the assets (JS, CSS, images) in the `generated/assets` directory (`make build-assets`).
 It also generates a `Manifest.json` and a `images/responsive` folder of JSON files.
-These files give the Go executable file paths from the Webpack compilation.
+These JSON files give the Go executable file paths to assets from the Webpack compilation.

-With the Webpack JSON files, the Go executable generates all the web page files by defining routes (`make build-go`).
+After, the Go executable generates all the route files in the `generated` directory (`make build-go`) .
 See the [Go section](#go) below.

-By default, all the generated results from Webpack and Go are put in the `generated` folder.
-The Go executable can host these files with in file server (`make file-server`).
+The Go executable also hosts the `generated` directory in a file server (`make file-server`).

 You can also run your project as a web app (`make server`), which uses Go std lib `net/http` internally.